49th Combined Arms Army: Involvement in Russian invasion of Ukraine

 According to David Axe of Forbes, as of July 2022, the 49th Combined Arms Army was the main Russian force in the Kherson region in southern Ukraine, and consisted of as many as 10,000 troops.

 It was claimed on 25 March 2022 by Oleksiy Arestovych that the commander of the 49th Combined Arms Army, Yakov Rezantsev, was killed during a series of Ukrainian strikes on the Kherson International Airport.
 However, as of February 2023, Rezantsev was listed as alive in a Ukrainian war criminals database.

 As of June 2023, Colonel Sergey Vasilyevich Leonov was the acting army commander.

+It is reported that a deputy commander of the unit, Major General Valery Plokhotnyuk, died at the 2026 Moscow bombing at the Balzi Rossi restaurant.

 Commanders

 World War II

 During World War II, the 49th Army was commanded by the following officers: